ABOUT TOM COWAN

 Tom is recognised as an expert in Clinical Exercise, with his specialist areas of interest being exercise for Cardiac Prevention and Rehabilitation and Cancer Rehabilitation.

-Tom has been based on Harley Street for over 8 years and, as well as working remotely with individuals, he holds regular clinics at the world-leading Harley Street clinic; the Centre for Health and Human Performance (CHHP).
+Tom has been based on Harley Street for 10 years and, as well as working remotely with individuals, he holds regular clinics at the world-leading Harley Street clinic, Marylebone Health Group (MHG).